Form 1099 for Services, Rents, Royalties And Interest paid

 We are not responsible for misclassifying workers.

-If you want us to file these forms for you contact Karen in our office
+If you want us to file these forms for you, contact your staff person in our office.